-Liam Kent is an Operations and Innovation Specialist at CE Strategies in Thunder Bay, ON and has a background in natural resource management and an interest in driving community-based projects that promote stewardship of their lands & resources.
-Since then, he has assisted in developing community-driven land use plans, flood claims, and traditional knowledge data collection for many clients across Northwestern Ontario.
+Liam Kent, is an Operations and Innovation Specialist at CE Strategies in Thunder Bay, ON.
+Liam joined CE Strategies with a background in natural resource management and an interest in driving community-based projects that promote stewardship of their lands & resources.
+Since then, he has assisted in developing community-driven land use plans, flood claims, and traditional knowledge data collection for many of our clients across Northwestern Ontario.
 He has refined his skills in operating advanced GIS and drone technologies to provide grounded, practical simulations and mapping for many innovative projects.